eldang/elevation_lookups/README.md

 1. Put an input file in `input/`, and make sure `output/` and `data/` folders exist
 2. `python3 main.py inputfilename`

 To specify how many parallel processes will be spawned to process the input, add the argument `--n_threads=X`.
 If X == 1 then parallel processing will be sidestepped entirely; this can be useful for debugging.
-If this argument is not set, then the script will default to using as many threads as CPUs are present.
+If this argument is not set, then the script will default to using as many processes as CPUs are present.  **Note that parallel raster processing can have a heavy memory footprint**: specifically, each parallel process loads its own copy of the elevation data source, windowed to the bounding box of the input data.
+So for a large area and a high resolution raster data source, memory may be a tighter practical constraint on parallel processing than CPU availability.

 ## Data source options